mcclapperton/lighthouse-labs-scheduler/COMPONENTS.md

 Appointment/Status
 Appointment/Error
 Appointment/Confirm

 Button
 State: NO STATE
 Props: confirm (boolean), disabled (boolean), danger, boolean, onClick (function), clickable Used by: EVERYONE

 DayList
-State:
+State: day, days, appointments, interviewers
-Props:
+Props: days, value, onChange
-Used by:
+Used by: App

 DayListItem
-State:
+State: NO STATE
-Props:
+Props: key, selected, spots, name, setDay
-Used by:
+Used by: dayList

 InterviewerList
-State:
+State: NO STATE
-Props:
+Props: interviewers
-Used by:
+Used by: App ???

 InterviewerListItem
-State:
+State: NO STATE
-Props:
-Used by:
+Props: key, name, avatar, selected , setInterviewer Used by: interviewerList

 Appointment
-State:
+State: day, days, appointments, interviewers
-Props: id: number, name: string, avatar: url, selected:boolean, interviewers, interview Used by: form
+Props: key, id, time, interview, interviewers, bookInterview Used by: App

 Appointment/Header
-State:
+State: NO STATE
-Props:
+Props: time
-Used by:
+Used by: Appointment

 Appointment/Empty
-State:
+State: NO STATE
-Props:
+Props: onAdd
-Used by:
+Used by: Appointment

 Appointment/Show
-State:
+State: NO STATE
-Props:
+Props: student, interviewer
-Used by:
+Used by: Appointment

 Appointment/Form
-State:
+State: student, interviewer
-Props:interviewers, interview
+Props: onSave, interviewers, onCancel
-Used by:
+Used by: Appointment

 Appointment/Status
 State: